Peter Jackson: Peerless Morgan, a master of all trades

 Within hours of his passing last Wednesday morning tributes from near and far were flowing like a river in flood, each and every one marking the measure of his unparalleled achievements.
 No post-War international sportsman can have been as articulate on and off the field.

-Perhaps history may yet judge him to be worthy of being spoken in the same breath as CB Fry, capped by at football, cricket and, very nearly Rugby Union to boot.
+Perhaps history yet judge him to be worthy of being spoken in the same breath as CB Fry, capped by at football, cricket and, very nearly Union to boot.
 He, too, embarked on a successful post-playing career as journalist and broadcaster before passing away in 1956 when Morgan had reached his apogee on the rugby field.

 What O’Reilly recognised in Morgan beyond his obvious talents was a generosity of spirit which never wavered.
 So many of his old action photographs had been lent to so many over the years that long before the end he found he had none left.